 The name was inspired by the haunting cabaret melody of the same name, which was written by the famous French singer Edith Piaf in 1945.
 It’s a melancholy post-war tune that is as much a classic as Moon River, and very evocative of the time period.
 Here’s a modern rendition of it that I find absolutely gorgeous:

-Don’t forget, if you purchase anything in my store from November 15 – December 17 you are eligible for the Phat Fiber Superbox Giveaway!
-To win this month’s Phat Incentive, which includes the contents of the November Video (aka The Superbox) AND A $150 Gift Certificate to one of the participating shops, you need to join the Phat Fiber group on Ravelry and the post what you’ve purchased in the incentive thread.
+Don’t forget, if you purchase anything in my store from Nov.
+19 – Dec.
+20 you are eligible for the Phat Fiber Superbox Giveaway!
+To win this month’s Phat Incentive, which includes the contents of this month’s Video (aka The Superbox) AND a $100 Gift Certificate to one of the participating shops, you need to join the Phat Fiber group on Ravelry and then post what you’ve purchased in the Rust and Roses incentive thread.

 Want to know how you can get one of these boxes?
 For a Phat Fiber community edited guide to snagging a box, visit this thread in the Ravelry group.
 The cost of the box is $36 including shipping.
 Good luck!